arkits/archit.xyz/content/posts/sba-cli.md

 ### Inventory Tagging

-Complicated Inventories can be managed and queried easily with Tags.
+Another usage, that allows for "bulk" actions in complicated inventories, is with Tags.
 Each Inventory entry can have a list of string tags associated to it.
 During runtime, the user can pass a query tag (multiple as a comma-separated string) and sba-cli will match the Inventory appropriately.

+For example, to query all `prod` services -

 ```bash
 $ ./sba-cli health -T prod